cullanhowlett/NFWdist/README.md

 # NFWdist
-This module lets you sample from the NFW as a true PDF with the only variable being the concerntration (con in the package).
+This module lets you sample from the NFW as a true PDF with the only variable being the concentration (con in the package).

 # Load